African Americans in California: Politics

 82% of African American voters are registered as Democrats in 2016.
 Kamala Harris is the first African American female Vice President, and she was born and raised in California.

 86% of African American in California voted for Kamala Harris in an exit poll in 2024.
 82% of African Americans in California voted for Joe Biden in an exit poll in 2020.
 88% of African Americans in California voted for Hillary Clinton in 2016.

 Discrimination

 In 2021, the total number of hate crime events reported is the sixth-highest-ever-recorded, and the highest since the aftermath of September 11, 2001.
 According to a study by the California Department of Justice (DOJ), anti-Black hate crimes from 2021 to 2022 increased in the state by 27%; with all-over hate crimes also increasing by 20%.

-Blacks have higher arrest rates than white people in California's 58 counties.
+African-Americans have higher arrest rates than white people in California's 58 counties.
 African Americans are often victims of racial profiling in California.

 California became the first state to ban discrimination based on natural Black hair and hairstyles.
 The bill was signed into law by Gavin Newsom in 2019.

+California banned interracial marriages between African-Americans and white people on May 5, 1943.

+California also once denied education to black people and segregated them from white children.